SpangleLabs/simple-tg-backup/README.md

 ## TODO lists
 ### TODO: Would be good
-- Implement download for multiple dialogs
+- Implement watching multiple dialogs
-  - Metrics ofc
-    - How many dialogs are being watched
-    - What's the dialog download queue?
-    - What's the total number of dialogs?
 - Further work on the web UI
   - Implement form for setting behaviour config for individual dialogs
   - Implement form for setting up filtered configuration for dialogs